-Dr. Jeff Holt, a pediatric dentist at Kids Dental in Plano & Carrollton, discusses a common question from parents about bad breath in children.
+Dr. Jeff Holt, a pediatric dentist at Kids Dental Plano and Kids Dental Carrollton, discusses a common question from parents about bad breath in children.

 Bad Breath in Children – Halitosis